 “The first thing is actually demographic.
 There’s a vast difference between the voting preferences of older people and younger people.
 In the two-and-a-bit years since the last vote there’s been a lot more younger people coming through the system, and many of the older people are no longer here.
 That’s a rather brutal fact but it’s one of the key factors.”
 He goes on to explain that many of the arguments advanced in favour of Brexit – “more money for the NHS, in particular [the argument] that Britain was going to get all these wonderful trade agreements around the world” – have been undermined in recent months.
 “Also, [Arron] Banks’ involvement in dirty money and so on is, I think, damaging the credibility of the Brexit case.
 He’s now saying he’d vote Remain next time, it’s bizarre!”

 Arron Banks is a British businessman who rose to prominence in 2014 after donating £1 million to UKIP.
-Extensively involved with Leave.EU, the pro-Brexit group endorsed by Nigel Farage, last week it was revealed that he is being investigated by the National Crime Agency for irregularities in the spending during the campaign.
+Extensively involved with Leave.EU, the pro-Brexit group endorsed by Nigel Farage, last week it was revealed that he is being investigated by the National Crime Agency for irregularities in the spending of the campaign.
 Banks is scheduled to talk at Cambridge University Conservative Association later this month, although some have questioned the invitation in the light of these allegations.
 Cable denies that the invitation should be withdrawn.

 “I don’t think that would be sensible.
 He should speak because that’s his spiritual home.
 The Tory party are being basically taken over by UKIP, and by those prejudices, and Banks represents those, so why wouldn’t he?
 He hasn’t yet been convicted of a criminal offence, there’s no reason why he shouldn’t speak, I think it’s entirely appropriate that he should be speaking to local Tories.”